 NOTE: Many other government departments and organizations also provide statistics (e.g. CMHC, housing, CIHI, health information, etc.)

 You can search across all federal government websites using the search engine at Canada.ca, or use the site limiter in Google: "your keywords" site:gc.ca (and/or site:Canada.ca)*

-*Information from all federal government (gc.ca) websites is being transferred to Canada.ca
+*Information from most federal government department (gc.ca) websites was transferred to Canada.ca after 2013.

 USA.gov.
 The U.S. Government official web portal.